ecfectus/cache/README.md

 Now when a `connection` config is needed, you can reference the `connection_name` and it will be used.

-You can provide your whole config to the CacheManager instance, only the builtin driver types will be added via `extend`, if you config provides a driver not included in the package you will need to add it yourself via the `extend` method as discussed above.
+You can provide your whole config to the CacheManager instance, only the builtin driver types will be added via `extend`, if your config provides a driver not included in the package you will need to add it yourself via the `extend` method as discussed above.